Saifa36622/DRL_HW3/README.md

 Value Function Loss Formula

-To train the critic or to make the value predictions accurate PO minimizes the squared difference between:
+To train the critic or to make the value predictions accurate PPO minimizes the squared difference between:

 - The predicted value $V_{\theta}(s_t)$
 - The actual return $V_t^{\text{target}}$